adesparmet/ROS-Triggered-Diatom-Biofilm-Migration/README.md

 The typical order of execution for the scripts in the `scripts/` folder is:

-1. Run the four `_formatting.R` scripts to import, clean and transform raw data.
+1. Run the five `_formatting.R` scripts to import, clean and transform raw data.
 2. Run `Fig_article.R`: for statistical analyses and article figure generation.
-3. Run `Fig_suppl.R`: for supplementary statistical analyses and article figure generation.

-All paths are relative to the project root and handled via the `here` package.
+All paths are relative to the project root.

 ##### Dependencies